Clara Schumann: Family life

-Her life was punctuated by tragedy.
+A number of personal difficulties occurred in her life.
 Her husband was permanently institutionalized after a mental collapse.
 Her eldest living son Ludwig suffered from mental illness like his father and, in her words, eventually had to be "buried alive" in an institution.
 She became deaf in later life, and she often needed a wheelchair.
 Not only did her husband predecease her, but so did four of their children.
 Their first son, Emil, died in 1847, aged only 1.
 Their daughter Julie died in 1872, leaving two small children aged only 2 and 7, then raised by their grandmother.
 In 1879, their son Felix died aged 24.
 In 1891, their son Ferdinand died at the age of 41, leaving his children to her care.

 Their oldest child Marie was of great support and help to her mother, taking the position of household cook.
 Marie also dissuaded her mother from continuing to burn letters that she had received from Brahms which he had asked her to destroy.
 Another daughter, Eugenie, who had been too young when her father died to remember him, wrote a book, Erinnerungen (Memoirs), published in 1925, covering her parents and Brahms.

 Schumann famously rescued her children from violence during the May Uprising in Dresden in 1849.
 On the evening of 3 May, Robert and Clara heard that the revolution against King Frederick Augustus II of Saxony for not accepting the "constitution for a German Confederation" had arrived in Dresden.
 Most family members left and hid in a "neighbourhood security brigade", but on 7 May, she bravely walked back to Dresden to rescue her three children who had been left with a maid, defying a pack of armed men who confronted her, then walked back out of the city through the dangerous areas again.